pdxiv/LuaScott/Adventure Editor Manual.md

-This description does not tell what the messages, objects and rooms are (i.e. their word description) in most cases so refer to the above data base listing for that information.
+This description does not tell what the messages, objects and rooms are (i.e. their word description) in most cases so refer to the above database listing for that information.